Naruto RPG

 • The Mission Location must be outside of a hidden village.
 Missions inside a hidden village cannot be Ambushed regardless of Rank.

 • The ambush party must also be within the same country as the Mission location.
-Missions that occur at the nation's borders can be ambushed by ninja located in an adjacent country.
+Missions that occur at the nation's borders can be ambushed by ninjas located in an adjacent country.

 • A member of the ambush group must have the appropriate In-Character Rank for the mission to attempt an ambush.
 A maximum of FOUR ninjas may create an ambush group.